mhsn001/ArrayProblems/README.md

 ##  [src/mhsn/array/duplicateProblems/](https://github.com/mhsn001/ArrayProblems/tree/master/ArrayProblems/src/mhsn/array/duplicateProblems)
 - **FindDuplicateItems.java:** Find duplicate items in an unsorted array where all elements are in the range of 1 to n where n is length of array.
-- **RemoveDuplicateItems.java:** Remove duplecate items from unsorted array.
+- **RemoveDuplicateItems.java:** Remove duplecate items from sorted array.

 ## [src/mhsn/array/findABC/](https://github.com/mhsn001/ArrayProblems/tree/master/ArrayProblems/src/mhsn/array/findABC)
 - **ABCFinder.java:** Find out elements a, b and c from an unsorted array which satisfy the equation a + b = c.